Skip to main content

 OpenAI SDK

-When deploying a model with Engine-Builder, you will get an OpenAI compatible server.
-If you are already using one of the OpenAI SDKs, you’ll simply need to update the base url to your Baseten model URL and include your Baseten API Key.
+When you deploy a model with Engine-Builder, you’ll get an OpenAI-compatible server.
+If you already use one of the OpenAI SDKs, update the base URL to your Baseten model URL and include your Baseten API key:

 import os